 - If a return has been submitted on time, and a corrective return is submitted after the due date, but within 45 days from the filing deadline of the original return, no late filing charges will be imposed.

 - If a corrective return is submitted after 45 days has elapsed from the filing deadline of the original return, and the original return has been submitted on time, the late filing charge will be EUR 2% of the tax amount due.
 The late filing charge will be a maximum of €15.000 per return.

 Corporate Tax Returns

-At this point it is also good to remember that there is a possibility to request more time for filing, if the above-mentioned extra month or the normal four-month deadline, is impossible to achieve for the tax return filing.
+At this point it is also good to remember that there is a possibility to request more time for filing annual corporate income tax returns, the four-month deadline, is impossible to achieve for the tax return filing.
 A taxpayer can get more time for filing if there is a justified reason, such as illness, that prevents the filing of the tax return by its original deadline.
 The request for more time can be done in MyTax or with a paper form.
 The request must include the reasons for the extra time.
 Usually, the Tax Administration can grant approximately 2 weeks of extra time for the filing.
 It should be noted that the application must arrive at the Tax Administration by the tax return’s original filing deadline.

 If an entity files a tax return late, but before the taxation has ended, the taxpayer is subject to a late-filing penalty.
 The late-filing penalty is 100 euros.
 However, if there is a justified reason, such as illness, it can be requested that the late-filing penalty will not be paid.
 In a case like this, the Tax Administration should be contacted as soon as possible via MyTax or telephone.
 If an entity has not filed corporate income tax return before the taxation has ended, the consequence is punitive tax increase.